 Following law school, Everette worked in law firms in Raleigh before accepting an associate attorney position with Joyce L. Davis & Associates.

-After Ms. Davis passed away in 2006, Everette teamed up with Laura and formed Winslow Wetsch, PLLC.
+After Ms. Davis passed away in 2006, Everette teamed up with his partner, Laura and formed Winslow Wetsch, PLLC.

 After receiving his undergraduate degree and before going to law school, Everette had a small business and roamed the world as a “roadie,” providing technical and operational support for theatrical and music performances.
 For years, instead of taking vacations, Everette disappeared a few times each year to stage manage music festivals worldwide.

-Everette & Christy have a kid, a really old cat, a bunch of fish, and would like to live in the manner to which they would like to become accustomed.
+Everette & Christy have a kid, a really old cat, a bunch of fish, and endeavor to live in the manner to which they would like to become accustomed.